Research Centres and Groups

 Islam, Law and Modernity (ILM) was established in summer 2011 in order to stimulate research, discussion and commentary on a variety of social, political and legal issues relating to the Islamic world.
 It engages across multiple disciplines, providing a forum for open exchange and debate as well as joint research to move the conversation forward.
 To this end it holds a series of seminars with key players from the region, disseminates information in English about central documents in Arabic or other non-European languages, pursues funding avenues for projects, engages in teaching exchanges with high-level Arab universities and other institutions, and engages in transitional institution-building with key government departments, such as judicial academies and ministries of justice.

-The Centre for Ethics, Law and the Life Sciences (Durham CELLS) was established as a university research centre in De-cember 2011.
+The Centre for Ethics and Law in the Life Sciences (Durham CELLS) was established as a university research centre in De-cember 2011.
 It brings together scholars who conduct research on the relationship between biosciences, law and ethics.
 This field invites collaborative research from a wide range of academic disciplines.
 Durham CELLS has facilitated such collaboration, both within and beyond the university, through a series of workshops, conferences, funding applications, and papers presented by academics from outside of the university.
 Durham CELLS has both junior and senior academic members from the Departments of Anthropology, Philosophy, and Theology and Religion, and the Schools of Applied Social Sci-ences, Biological and Biomedical Science, Law, and Medicine and Health.
 It also organises an annual postgraduate research conference.